nermze/MOSTAR/README.md

 # MOSTAR-ASM (Multimodal ONT and Short-read Tool for Assembly and Refinement)

 MOSTAR-ASM is a comprehensive bioinformatics pipeline designed to bridge the gap between long-read structural continuity and short-read base-pair accuracy.
 By integrating Oxford Nanopore Technologies (ONT) with Illumina sequencing, the pipeline reconstructs highly polished bacterial genomes through an automated de novo assembly, annotation and AMR profiling.
+The pipeline is also compatible with Apple Silicone (M-series).

 The HyPol-ASM pipeline performs the following steps:
 1. Dual-Stage QC: Automated adapter trimming (fastp) and length-based long-read filtering (Filtlong).